johnspray74/ReactiveCalculator/README.md

     Click "Download the XMindParser here" to download it.
 Save it anywhere on your computer.
     In a Windows Explorer window, unzip it so that the tool's executable is ready to use.

+10. You may need to pull the latest changes in the repository on the morning of the workshop.

+    In Windows Explorer, inside the project folder, right click and select "Git Bash" from the context menu.

+    In the Git Bash terminal pull the latest changes with this command:
+    ```
+    $ git pull
+    ```

+## How to manually install the Nuget package

-10. The workshop project uses a package that doesn't come installed with Visual Studio.
+The workshop project uses a package that doesn't come installed with Visual Studio.
 It should isntall automatically when you press F5 to run the program.
-If it doesn't install, these are the manual instracyions.
+If it doesn't install, these are the manual instructions.

     1. In Visual Studio, click Tools, Nuget Packet Manager, Manage Nuget Packages for Solution